 Mostly just an idea still.

 For a while now, I've been playing with the idea of laying out the food map we all carry around in our heads.
-I don't know what that will look like exactly, but I think of it as the network of sources, habits and values that we use to hunt and gather food every day.
+I don't know what that looks like exactly, but I imagine it to be a network of sources, habits and values that we use to hunt and gather food every day.

 For many of us that map is not very complex: go to (super)market / restaurant / delivery app, choose what you want, pay up and forget about it.
 The fact that we have this level of choice, convenience and efficiency is almost miraculous.
 Ask your grandparents, they'll probably agree.
 But will it last?

 More and more people recognize that the current industrial food system is not sustainable.
 Consuming huge amounts of (fossil) energy, heavily polluting, depleting top soil at an alarming rate, extremely vulnerable to climate disruption, and in many cases: not producing healthy food.
 The list goes on and on.

 That's why alternatives are emerging everywhere.
 Localized, small scale food production that relies on regenerative farming methods seems to be the most common sense response.
 But that does make it more challenging sometimes to gather food, because it's more decentralized, seasonal and often very much in demand.
 If you're not fortunate enough to live in a place with a thriving organic food culture (meaning farmers markets, CSAs, local grocery stores, good restaurants, etc), then access to healthy food can become costly and time consuming.